Simple Brown Butter Tomatoes Recipe

 How can I customize brown butter tomatoes?

 This is an excellent recipe for heirloom tomatoes, which boast intense and juicy flavor profiles that will contrast well against the nutty brown butter.
-Don't shy away from smaller tomatoes if you want to try using them.
-While larger, meatier varieties form a thicker slab to hold the butter and provide a more substantial bite, smaller tomatoes are just as delicious when dressed in brown butter.
+Their various shapes and colors also make for dazzling presentation.
+And while larger, meatier varieties form a thicker slab to hold the butter and provide a more substantial bite, smaller tomatoes are just as delicious when dressed in brown butter.
 They may give off more juices, so have your bread ready.

 How else can I use brown butter?

-Instead of cooking scrambled eggs in brown butter, drizzle it over the eggs once they're cooked.
-You can also use brown butter as a simple pasta sauce.
+For pasta night, use brown butter as a simple sauce.
 Gnocchi, ravioli, and simple pasta dishes can be phenomenal when dressed with brown butter and herbs.
 In the same way, drizzle it over breakfast foods like pancakes and waffles or add it to the batter itself.
-Mashed potatoes, baked potatoes, crab cakes, lobster, and dressings and sauces ranging from béchamel to Hollandaise can all benefit from the extra flavor of brown butter.
+Mashed potatoes, baked potatoes, crab cakes, lobster, and dressings and sauces ranging from béchamel to Hollandaise can all benefit from the extra flavor boost of brown butter.